Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 As one could expect, it is not possible to give a complete answer on patent law for open-source software as this depends on, for instance, the jurisdiction and potentially the license text in question.
 Still, it is true that if a patent holder distribute a work, they should not be able to sue legitimate users for patent infringement.
-The two possible defenses are patent exhaustion and an interpreted patent clause (implicit or explicit) from the software license [1].
+The two possible defenses are patent exhaustion and an interpreted patent license (implicit or explicit) from the software license [1].

 Firstly, the idea behind patent exhaustion, is that the patent holder should not profit more than once for the transfer of a good [2].
 Therefore, distributing a work (including as open source) exhausts the patent.
-So, by providing a work as open source, it makes the patent holder's relevant patents harder to enforce (as someone could then use the open source code to circumvent the patents).
+So, by providing a work as open source, it makes the patent holder's relevant patents harder to enforce (as someone could then reuse the open source code to circumvent the patents).
 Moreover, patent exhaustion could also extend to (re)distribution, which risks limiting the patent's enforceability, even if the patent holder only redistribute another's work.
 In other words, the patent holder lose some rights to enforce patents to the benefit of the users, for the work conveyed as open-source (regardless if it is theirs or not).